arjun-menon/Cassandra-to-Python/ReadMe.md

 Usage
 -----
-The `ehr` contains both the raw Cassandra rules and the generated Python policy.
-The files containing the Cassandra rules end with `.txt` and the files with the corresponding generated Python code end with `.py`
+The `ehr` directory contains both the input Cassandra Datalog-C rules as well as the corresponding generated Python code.
+The files containing the original rules end with `.txt` and the generated corresponding files end with `.py`.
+Some rules that have not been translated are marked with a `TODO` in the generated Python code.
+Those rules need to be translated manually.

-To re-run the translator run the translator, run `main.py`.
-(The source code for the translator is in the folder `translator`.)
+The source code for the translator is contained in the module `translator`.
+To re-run the translator, call `translator.translate()` or execute `main.py`.